AstroHuntsman/gunagala/docs/index.rst

 https://github.com/AstroHuntsman/gunagala/issues.
 For code contributions please fork and clone the repository, create a feature branch and submit a Pull Request.
 We recommend the `astropy Developer Documentation <http://docs.astropy.org/en/stable/development/workflow/development_workflow.html>`_ for a description of suitable workflows.
+Be sure to follow coding styles outlined there, which can be checked during development with ``tox -e codestyle``.

 Changelog
 =========